Everything to know about the controversy over Jordan Chiles’ Olympic bronze medal | KRDO

 “Our pursuit of truth in this matter remains unwavering,” USOPC said.

+“The resolution of the case was possible thanks to the federation and the law firm that did not give up on us, the sportswomen, and fought for all of us and wanted there to be three bronze medals,” Bǎrbosu said, according to Reuters.

+“I thank them because they fought for us and continue to fight.
+I’m very happy to have this medal and I hope to continue to represent Romania at the highest level and bring back as many medals as possible.
+Thank you!”

-It’s unclear how long it could take for Team USA’s appeal to work through arbitration – and it’s unclear if Chiles has already returned the medal.
+It’s unclear how long it could take for Team USA’s appeal to work through arbitration.

 And while score revisions are not uncommon, Chiles’ case is unusual.
 In the past, athletes have been stripped of their medals when the International Olympic Committee finds evidence of illegal substance use.